 The District of Columbia Department of Housing and Community Development ("DHCD" or the "Department") administers financing programs for the construction, acquisition and rehabilitation of multifamily rental and for-sale housing.
-Many of the Department's multifamily funding sources can be applied to using the consolidated application form, but for purposes of this Request for Proposals, the only available funding source is as follows:
+Many of the Department's multifamily funding sources can be applied to using the consolidated application form.
+These sources include the following: